timdeschryver/timdeschryver.dev/content/blog/keeping-browser-tabs-in-sync-using-localstorage-ngrx-and-rxjs/index.md

 ## Conclusion

-In a redux based system, like NgRx, I find it simple and straightforward to handle different event sources, just to name a few: user interaction, browser events, communication with a web API, and so forth.
+In a redux-based system, like NgRx, I find it simple and straightforward to handle different event sources, just to name a few: user interaction, browser events, communication with a web API, and so forth.

 By using @ngrx/effects in combination with RxJS it’s possible to write the stream of these events in just a few lines of codes, while not decreasing the readability of our code.

 Both approaches do have their pros and cons.
-With the action based approach you have more control over the flow.
+With the action-based approach, you have more control over the flow.
 But, the downside is that you have to maintain more code.
-The action based approach also gives you the opportunity to invoke side effects.
-The state based approach is the opposite.
+The action-based approach also allows you to invoke side effects.
+The state-based approach is the opposite.
 With just a couple of lines, you can start syncing state but you pay a price in controllability.

 The examples from this post can be found on [GitHub](https://github.com/timdeschryver/ngrx-family-grocery-list/).